DXView Operation

 2. check the Spots box in the DX sub-panel in the Selection panel on the Config window's Plot Settings tab

-Subject to Band Filtering, Mode Filtering, Continent Filtering, and Origin Filtering, the plotted spot will be marked by a solid red circle that persists until its lifetime expires, or until you terminate DXView.
+Subject to Band Filtering, Mode Filtering, Continent Filtering, and Origin Filtering, the plotted DX station will be marked by a solid red circle that persists until its lifetime expires, or until you terminate DXView.

 In the DX Atlas panel on the Configuration window's World Map tab,